-Dapol have revealed decorated samples for their next run of Class 56 diesel locomotives in N Gauge!
+Dapol have revealed production samples of their next run of Class 56 diesel locomotives in N Gauge!

 Dapol introduced the much-acclaimed Class 56 diesel-electric locomotive to our range in 2012 and the model has proved popular ever since.
 As part of their ongoing improvement program, they are updating the Class 56 with a retooled all-new bodyshell.
 The new tooling will allow for accurate representation of the original Romanian and later UK-built locomotives and feature etched brass grilles.